siduction/sidu-manual/data/en/0003-help_en.md

 ~~~

 Now you have a few seconds to navigate to the object you want to capture.
 Please remember that this function requires *scrot* to be installed.
-Again, the link <http://siduction.paste.org/yzx.html> must be entered in the IRC channel #siduction-de afterwards.
+Again, the link `http://siduction.paste.org/yzx.html` must be entered in the IRC channel #siduction-en afterwards.

 ### Useful helpers in text mode

 Normally one uses the text mode runlevel 3 (init 3 or journalctl isolate multi-user.target) if one wants to perform a dist-upgrade, or forced if the system has a serious error.

-**gpm
+**gpm**

  is a useful program in text mode.
 It allows you to use the mouse to copy and paste in the terminal.